-10 combat sorties or 50 combat flying hours Air Medal 20 combat sorties or 100 combat flying hours Oak Leaf Cluster to the Air Medal 30 combat sorties DFC 40 combat sorties Second Oak Leaf Cluster to the Air Medal 50 combat sorties Third Oak Leaf Cluster to the Air Medal 60 combat sorties First Oak Leaf Cluster to the DFC
+20 combat sorties or 100 combat flying hours Oak Leaf Cluster to the Air Medal

+40 combat sorties

+Second Oak Leaf Cluster to the Air Medal

+Third Oak Leaf Cluster to the Air Medal

+Complete sorties

+First Oak Leaf Cluster to the DEC

+60 combat sorties First Oak Leaf Cluster to the DFC

 Once again the Seventh Air Force Transport aircrews had a definitive combat zone area to fly into to accumulate flying hours towards the Air medal and DFC.
-This area, as of 1 April 1944, lay west and north of a line that ran from Midway, Kwajalein, Bougainville and Port Moresby.202 Their hours flown for recognition remained unchanged from the 30 November 1943 policy:
+This area, as of 1 April 1944, lay west and north of a line that ran from Midway, Kwajalein, Bougainville and Port Moresby.
+Their hours flown for recognition remained unchanged from the 30 November 1943 policy:

-200 hours in the designated combat zone Air Medal 400 hours in the designated combat zone Oak Leaf Cluster to the Air Medal 600 hours in the designated combat zone Second Oak Leaf Cluster to the Air Medal 800 hours in the designated combat zone Third Oak Leaf Cluster to the Air Medal 1,000 hours in the designated combat zone DFC 1,400 hours in the designated combat zone Oak Leaf Cluster to the DFC 1,800 hours in the designated combat zone Second Oak Leaf Cluster to the DFC
+200 hours in the designated combat zone

+400 hours in the designated combat zone

+600 hours in the designated combat zone

+800 hours in the designated combat zone

+1,000 hours in the designated combat zone

+1,400 hours in the designated combat zone

+1,800 hours in the designated combat zone

-Again, Seventh Air Force noted that if any of their aircrew sank an enemy vessel, they may award an Air Medal to the individual, depending upon the size and significance of the vessel.203
+Again, Seventh Air Force noted that if any of their aircrew sank an enemy vessel, they may award an Air Medal to the individual, depending upon the size and significance of the vessel.200

 Combat experience in the Seventh Air Force modified that organization's view of sortie counts for both Medium and Heavy Bombardment crews.
 On 27 April 1944 Seventh Air Force determined that those individuals flying medium bombardment aircraft that flew one low-level sortie would be credited for two sorties.
 This recognized the inherent danger of flying at low levels and the increased chances of being shot down by the enemy.
-If an individual flew two low-level combat sorties, and one medium altitude combat sortie, he would then be eligible for his first Air Medal.204 missions over the Marshall Islands were now counted only as one-half of one mission, reflecting the lessening danger of that area.205
+If an individual flew two low-level combat sorties, and one medium altitude combat sortie, he would then be eligible for his first Air Medal.
+201

 A few weeks later, on 16 May 1944, Seventh Air Force once again modified its 1 April 1944 policy for the sortie count, but this time it concerned the Heavy Bombardment crews.
-Combat
+Combat missions over the Marshall Islands were now counted only as one-half of one mission, reflecting the lessening danger of that area.
+202

 Seventh Air Force revised its policy on the Air Medal and DFC once again on 2 October 1944 for sustained operations.
 A number of changes are reflected in this policy.
 First, only fighter pilots were rewarded for shooting down enemy aircraft, whereas aerial gunners were included before.
 Second, Heavy and Medium Bombardment aircrews and Fighter pilots no longer had combat flying hours assessed for their awards; they only dealt with number of combat sorties flown.
 Third, search missions were no longer counted for the Heavy and Medium Bombardment crews; although Fighter pilots were now included in search missions and consequently, those hours equated to awards of the Air Medal.
 Fourth, low-level missions over the Marshall Islands took on such importance that the sortie credit was expanded upon from the 16 May 1944 policy, but the sortie criteria for the Heavy Bombers over the Marshall Islands was rescinded.
 Fifth, for the first time Photo Reconnaissance and Combat Mapping missions were counted, as was Radar Calibration flights.
 Also the combat zone for the Transport crews was not defined except as the area lying west of 150 degrees east longitude.
-The particulars for each of these changes are below:206
+The particulars for each of these changes are below: 203